gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/wiring-mounting-motors.rst

 - :term:`Anderson PowerPole` (AndyMark's NeveRest)
 - 3.5mm Bullet connector (goBILDA)

-:term:`JST-VH` is probably easiest to use, as it is the same connector used by :term:`REV Expansion Hub <Expansion Hub>`.
+:term:`JST-VH` is probably easiest to use, as it is the same connector used by REV Expansion Hub.
 The :term:`JST-VH` connection has a locking mechanism for peace of mind. :term:`PowerPoles <Anderson PowerPole>` are very reliable and sturdy but somewhat bulky.
 Bullet connectors are very compact, making it easy to route the cable through openings, but can disconnect if someone pulls on the wire, so you need to be careful with them.

 Since REV Hubs use :term:`JST-VH` connectors, to connect a motor with :term:`Anderson PowerPole` or bullet connectors you need adapters which you can purchase from REV Robotics and goBILDA.